BWheatie/draw-o-matic/README.md

 - Erasing as noted above.
 Just don't make mistakes.
 - As the app will save a file, if you get into an odd state, delete "$FILENAME.bin" from the root of the app directory.
+- Drawing too quickly will result in straight lines where curved lines are intended.
+Will need to explore this performance more.

 ## Contributing